diodelass/udpe506e/README.md

 ### Will you help me make a distributed version of this that I can run on a botnet I control?
 No.

 ### Isn't this basically a DDoS attack?
-You shouldn't be hosting evil software here!
+You shouldn't be using GitHub to host evil software!
 What?
 No.
 This is the opposite of DDoS attack.
 An effective DDoS involves many computers all sending data to a small number of target computers, overwhelming the target with a large volume of requests.
 This program